-Yesterday, they were powers on offense, conference headliners, New Year’s bowl participants – and in some cases – among college football’s elite.
+Yesterday, they were college football powers.
+Dominating on offense, conference headliners, New Year’s bowl participants – and in some cases – among college football’s elite.

 Today, these teams are left for dead – preyed upon by the best of the best.

 So what happened?
 The issues can often be drilled down to one coach – and his tenure – which resulted in the derailing of the program.

 Top Ten Struggling College Football Programs and the Coaches Who Derailed Them

 10. Kansas State – Ron Prince

 From 1997-2003, the Wildcats rattled off 11-win campaigns in six of the seven seasons during that span.
 Kansas State earned a bowl berth over 11 straight seasons, and while K-State struggled under Snyder in 2004 and 2005, the program saw no turnaround under Ron Prince.

 Actually, it was more of an “about face”.

 In November 2008, Snyder returned for a second go-around.

 The Numbers: Wildcats under Bill Snyder’s first tenure (136-68-1) vs. Ron Prince (17-20)